Introduction to Unix Commands

 11. Sudo command

-Tips and Tricks to Use Unix command
+Tips and Tricks to Use Unix commands

-Every command has some of the argument allocated to it that could be used on with those particular commands.
-In order to check which arguments are there for any specific command you can use –help the argument.
-In the below image, we will see all the arguments that could be used with chmod command.
+Every command has some of the argument allocated to it that could be used with those particular commands.
+In order to check which arguments are there for any specific command, you can use –help the argument.
+In the below image, we will see all the arguments that could be used with the chmod command.
 The keywords or arguments have to be followed by — while writing in the command line.

-Conclusion – Unix Commands
+Conclusion- Unix Commands